What the Bible Says About Grief—and how to find hope

 Find hope for the future in the Bible

-Though we will almost certainly face grief that feels unbearable in our lifetimes, we can grieve as people who have hope.
+In our lifetimes, we will almost certainly face grief that feels unbearable, but we can grieve as people who have hope.

-- “He will wipe away every tear from their eyes, and death shall be no more, neither shall there be mourning, nor crying, nor pain anymore, for the former things have passed away” (Revelation 21:4, ESV).
+Then, “God will wipe away every tear from [our] eyes; there shall be no more death, nor sorrow, nor crying.
+There shall be no more pain, for the former things have passed away” (Revelation 21:4, NKJV).